An Optical Prototyping System

-May, 2006.
+First published on May, 2006.

-This is a CAD model of an inexpensive optical prototyping ("optical breadboarding") system which I am developing.
+This is a CAD model of an inexpensive optical prototyping ("optical breadboarding") system which I developed for my optical engineering laboratory.
 The optical rail is shop-made from inexpensive standard structural aluminum angle (in the size 1.5 x 1.5 x 1/4 inches).
 Both the base rail and the mating component carriers are made from the same aluminum stock, which nest to each other using a dovetail principle, yielding a surpisingly good degree of precise alignment.
 The extruded aluminum stock is also surprisingly straight, square, and rigid as supplied without any additional machining.
 Many other components are just hardware store items.
 The only machining steps are (1) milling the corner of the aluminum angle to relieve enough material to permit nesting, which I perform on the Bridgeport milling machine, and (2) cutting and drilling/tapping "donuts" from aluminum or polymer thickwall tubing for lens mounts, which I perform on one of my larger lathes.

 If this modified aluminum angle (that is, already milled flat on top) were supplied as the basic component, the user can then use hand tools to cut this stock to fit his requirements for railing and component bases.